mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

      //AI is called every frame.
 Anything you put here will happen 60 times a second }
 ```
-Hopefully you understand what everything there does
+Hopefully you understand what everything there does.
 the Time variable keeps track of the number of ticks the boss has been alive.  `if(Time %120 ==0)` checks if that variable is a multiple of 120, which will be every 120 ticks or 2 seconds.

 `npc.TargetClosest(false)` and `Player target = Main.Player[npc.target];` get the closest players and store it in a Player variable called target.